oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

       javax.net,ssl.trustStore: <truststore found in unzipped wallet, i.e cwallet.sso>
       javax.net.ssl.trustStoreType: SSO
       oracle.net.tns_admin: <absolute path of the unzipped wallet root directory>

 ```
 #### SSL database using PKCS12 for authentication

-For an SSL database, with an `PKCS12` wallet, use the following example:
+For an SSL database, with a `PKCS12` wallet, use the following example:
 ```yaml
 domainInfo:
     RCUDbInfo: